CopperSpice API 2.0.0

 QStringList QProcess::environment ( ) const

-Returns the environment that QProcess will use when starting a process, or an empty QStringList if no environment has been set using setEnvironment() or setEnvironmentHash().
-If no environment has been set, the environment of the calling process will be used.
+Returns the environment which QProcess will use when starting a command, or an empty QStringList if no environment has been set using setEnvironment() or setEnvironmentHash().
+If no environment has been set, the environment of the calling command will be used.

 See also